Assignment #1

 The following commands require arguments:

 This means you must provide the required number of arguments before pressing Enter or Return for them to be executed.
-For example, if you use the CREATE_OPERATOR
+For example, if you use the CREATE_POKEMON command without arguments (or the wrong number of arguments) and press Enter or Return, you should see the following:

+To use it correctly, you need to provide the correct number of arguments.
 Obviously, nothing got printed since you need to implement the logic.
-But notice that no error was reported, since you provided two arguments (as the command expects).
+But notice that no error was reported, since you provided three arguments (as the command expects).

 Tasks